Flesh and Blood (card game)

 Flesh and Blood is a trading card game published by Legend Story Studios (LSS), an independent design studio based in Auckland, New Zealand.
+Gameplay focuses on two players who each control a single hero who battle one versus one to the death.
 It was designed by James White, who had previously played Magic: The Gathering professionally.
 The game is based on elements of fantasy and, to some extent, science fiction.
-The name of the game meant to imply that the game was designed to be played in person instead of as an online game.
+The name of the game is meant to imply that the game was designed to be played in person instead of as an online game.

 Organized play

 James White and Legend Story Studios based their game design on an organized play framework supporting play across four competitive tiers with a diversity of prize pools.
 The Flesh and Blood World Tour draws players from all over the globe to compete for cash prizes and prestige.
-The prize pool for the 2025 World Tour is US$1,500,000.
+The prize pool for the 2026 World Tour is US$2,000,000.

 Learn to Play events, which are Tier 0, and Armory Events, which are Tier 1, are usually weekly events organized by local game stores.
 They are run at a Casual rules enforcement level (REL).
 Skirmish Seasons, also in Tier 1, are held throughout the year, with competitive play but run at a Casual REL.
 Tier 2 events are Competitive REL tournaments.
-These include Battle Hardened, Road to Nationals and Pro Quest/Pro Quest+ tournaments.
+These include Showdowns, Road to Nationals and Pro Quest/Pro Quest+ tournaments.
 National Championships are invitation-only Tier 3 tournaments run by LSS yearly in official Flesh and Blood territories while Callings are a series of open-entry Tier 3 tournaments.
 The Tier 4 events, Pro Tours and the World Championship, are held over a weekend, with the World Championship being the highest level.
 All Tier 3 and Tier 4 events (except day one of a Calling) are run with Professional REL.

 Flesh and Blood Super Slam World Premiere at the Palais des Congrès de Montréal on 14 September 2025.

 Booster sets tend to have a World Premiere event (with organized play events present).
 These World Premiere events allow the Flesh and Blood community to discover which cards the new set has, explore a new competitive environment together, compete in community events (such as cosplay) and see friends from around the world.

 In 2021, Flesh and Blood was officially sold in local game stores in more than 30 countries, with decks manufactured in Belgium, Japan and the United States.
 In 2023, the number of countries had risen to 42.
 In 2025 there were National Championships in 47 countries.
 James White and LSS made an open commitment to the game's players to keep events international and diverse, allowing players to find events near them when possible.